mvolkmann/blog/src/neovim.md

 }
 ```

-I have encountered two issues in Vim spell checking.
-The first is that misspelled words are not underlined.
-I'd really like to use "undercurl" instead of "underline",
-but it seems that is not supported.
-The second is that camel-cased words are not handled properly.
+Camel-cased words are not handled properly.
 For example, "catDog" is marked as misspelled.
 See this {% aTargetBlank
 "https://www.reddit.com/r/AstroNvim/comments/12lxn7j/spell_checking/?utm_source=share&utm_medium=web2x&context=3",